Published by: Ingrid King. Last Updated on: July 12, 2023 by Crystal Uys

 Even though this is a book about an exceptional cat, it is primarily the story of a mother’s journey through the challenges of her son’s autism.
 I would have liked to have seen Ben get more attention from the very beginning of the book.
 This is a good book, full of hope and inspiration, but it left me wanting more.

 Julia Romp lives in Greater London with her son George and their cat Ben.
 When she is not looking after her family and the strays in the area, Julia works for the charity Lost and Found helping to re-home cats.
-After her success of her campaign to find Ben, Julia has become known as the local pet detective.
+After the success of her campaign to find Ben, Julia has become known as the local pet detective.

 Ingrid King is an award-winning author, former veterinary hospital manager, and veterinary journalist who is passionate about cats.